 Nevers is the 5th largest city in Burgundy.
 Like the city of Tours, it also carries the French label of "City of Art and History."
 Nevers became a seat of religious power as early as the 5th century, and a center of temporal power under the Count of Nevers in the late 10th century.
 Ownership of the town passed through different families over the centuries--becoming the seat of a dukedom in the early 17th century--and was fortified during the Middle Ages, as befits a good medieval town.

 Nevers as seen from the south side of the Loire River.
 The cathedral anchors the old town.
+To the right, a more modern Nevers is apparent.

 We had most of Sunday, July 7, to make our acquaintance with Nevers via a walking tour.
 It was rather quiet that late Sunday morning, and the town seemed a little dirty, maybe from the Saturday night before.
 We noticed a fair number of empty storefronts in buildings outside of what we later encountered as the two main shopping streets.
-Not usual for what we've seen in many French towns, but it always seems a shame, nonetheless.
+Not unusual for what we've seen in many French towns, but it always seems a shame, nonetheless.

 A quick stop at the Tourist Office and we were off to follow the painted "blue line" tourist route through the city.

-The interior of the Gothic choir, looking toward
+The interior of the Gothic choir, looking toward the barrier blocking access to the Romanesque part of the cathedral--closed until 2025. |

-but on this day, it was a polling place for the local French citizens.
+To the left, the 15th century Palais ducal.
+Usually open to tourists, but on this day, it was a polling place for the local French citizens.
+To the right, the Italianate-styled 19th century theater.

-the watchful eye of a 15th century clock tower.
+21st century construction on the shopping street under the watchful eye of a 15th century clock tower.

 A whimsical hat store; a quiet Sunday street.

-The Porte du Croux was one of four defensive gates on the city walls during the 14th century,
+The Porte du Croux was one of four defensive gates on the city walls during the 14th century, and protected the pottery district.
+The square tower currently houses the city's Archeological Museum.
+As it was the first Sunday of the month, admission was free!

-memorabilia, for the most part from excavations carried out
+The Archeological Museum had an eclectic collection of memorabilia, for the most part from excavations carried out in Nevers or its environs.
+Small, but fascinating.

 More ramparts.